RobertLuobo/ReadingPaper_Daily/README.md

   2021:
   1、Diversifying Sample Generation for Accurate Data-Free Quantization
-  2、Learnable Companding Quantization for Accurate Low-bit Neural Networks
+  2、BRECQ: Pushing the Limit of Post-Training Quantization by Block Reconstruction 2、Learnable Companding Quantization for Accurate Low-bit Neural Networks
   3、Refine Myself by Teaching Myself: Feature Refinement via Self-Knowledge Distillation
   4、You Only Look One-level Feature